 Ten Rivers Food Web

-Organizations that receive funds are elected by Co-op owners who vote from a list of groups compiled by the Outreach Department and usually published in the Thymes.
+Organizations that receive funds are elected by Co-op owners who vote from a list of groups compiled by the Outreach Department.
+This election takes place in October, via a ballot available in the Thymes and in the store, and results are posted in the December Thymes.